Can I claim compensation if injured when cycling drunk?

-In this definition "a road" includes bridleways, so it would also be an offence to cycle "off-road", as well as on the pavement.
+In the above excerpt, the definition of "a road" includes bridleways, so it would also be an offence to cycle off-road, as well as on the pavement.

 "ride when under the influence of drink or drugs, including medicine", or "ride in a dangerous, careless or inconsiderate manner".